Last Updated on March 30, 2021 by Lori

 Here’s our campsite at Rip Van Winkle Campgrounds in the Catskill Mountains.

 We also have to consider whether our kids will be camping with us.

-Is there kayaking, tubing, ping pong and other activities that they can do?
+Are there kayaking, tubing, ping pong, and other activities that they can do?

 Here’s a photo of my husband and son kayaking at Ashuelot River Campground.